 What is something most people don’t know, or would be surprised to learn, about you?

 Besides racing, I am a full time Behavior Analyst Psychologist working with Autistic Children.
-My husband is a techno music producer and DJ’s in the US and in Europe.
 I am an only child and grew up in Michigan!

 What is an accomplishment that makes you proud?

 Completing a Sub 4 hour marathon in each state in the United States in 2015.
 I was the 16th women to do so .
 Very cool.

 What motivates/inspires you?